JK-Open-Source-Community/JKOSC/README.md

 ![allahabad_university_logo](allahabad_university_logo.png)

-# JKOSS - JK Open Source Community
+# JKOSC - JK Open Source Community
 A community of developers run by the students of JK Institute of Applied Physics and Technology.

 # Community Statement